 The following are some of the more popular herbs and plants that people use to treat depression:

-- St. John’s wort: This is not suitable for people who have or may have bipolar disorder.
+• St. John’s wort: This is not suitable for people who are or may be living with bipolar disorder.
 Learn more here.

-- Ginseng: Practitioners of traditional medicine may use this to improve mental clarity and reduce stress.
+• Ginseng: Practitioners of traditional medication may use this to improve mental clarity and reduce stress.
 Find out more about ginseng here.

-- Chamomile: This contains flavonoids that may have an antidepressant effect.
+• Chamomile: This contains flavonoids that can have an antidepressant effect.
 For more information about chamomile, click here.

-It is essential to speak with a doctor before using any type of herbal remedy or supplement to treat depression.
+It is essential for a person to speak with a doctor before using any type of herbal remedy or supplement to treat depression.
 Some herbs can interfere with the action of drugs or otherwise make symptoms worse.

 Supplements

 A person may take the herbs above as supplements to treat symptoms of mild to moderate depression.
-Other types of supplements may also help treat these symptoms.
+Other types of supplements can also help treat these symptoms.

 It is important to remember that the FDA does not monitor supplements to ensure that they are effective or safe.

 Nonherbal supplements that may help treat depression include S-adenosyl methionine (SAMe) — a synthetic form of a natural chemical in the body.
-They also include 5-hydroxytryptophan, which may help boost serotonin, the neurotransmitter in the brain that affects a person’s mood.
+They also include 5-hydroxytryptophan, which can help to boost serotonin, the neurotransmitter in the brain that affects a person’s mood.

 Some research has suggested that SAMe may be as helpful as the prescription antidepressants imipramine and escitalopram, but more investigation is necessary.